Art and Design

 How is the subject taught?

-When children are learning about a subject through a discrete teaching sessions they are explicitly told that today they are going to be 'artists' or 'scientists' or 'historians' etc. They are then reminded of the key skills that they will learn, use and develop within that subject.
+When children are learning about a subject through a discrete teaching sessions they are explicitly told that today they are going to be 'artists.'
+They are then reminded of the key skills that they will learn, use and develop within that subject.

 In art these are: